Research Snapshot

 CommodityNode read-through

-Our updated 90-day forecast still leans bearish on natural gas, but with a limited downside profile rather than a collapse thesis.
+Our updated 90-day forecast still leans weaker on natural gas, but with a limited downside profile rather than a collapse thesis.
 That matters for investors because the next move is likely to depend on whether storage pressure keeps dominating, or whether LNG supply damage starts to matter more in the physical narrative.

 What to watch next